sylk80/minesweep/notes.md

 ### Unit tests 3

-:heavy_plus_sign: Bomb numbers should be available
+:heavy_plus_sign: Bomb numbers should be available :heavy_check_mark:

 :heavy_plus_sign: Numbers should be shown